gosweetspot/freight-api/shipments/post.md

 In this scenario, you won't know the cost of the freight for the shipment till after the shipment is created.
 You will request the shipment to be used by specifying the carrier name, and service.

 **Printing-**  if the access_key has an associated printer setup, the print job is activated by default.
-This can be turned off by specifying *PrintToPrinter=false*
+This can be turned off by specifying *PrintToPrinter="false"*

 ***